Direct Mail Systems

 Integrating Digital & Direct Mail

-Techniques such as QR codes and personalised URLs that are embedded within direct mailers allow for a seamless customer experience between our physical and digital worlds.
+Techniques such as QR codes and personalised URLs that are embedded within mailers, like one-piece mailers, allow for a seamless customer experience between our physical and digital worlds.
 Not only that, but the integration of digital and direct mail marketing allows for better analysis of direct mail campaigns, by providing valuable data for tracking and measuring campaign performance.

 Data-Driven Personalisation